Thomas Telford - Britain's Greatest Civil Engineer?

 We should say that Telford would not have felt any guilt about using Brown's suspension bridge design concept, and Brown could hardly feel aggrieved, because he almost certainly copied the concept himself.
 Tangtong Gyalpo built a series of suspension bridges during the 15th century, which Brown would have seen during his time in India.

-Perhaps Jessop would not have minded.
-He was humble, modest and generous with a saintly demeanour.
-He would not dream of blowing his own trumpet and he loved to mentor young engineers.
-We guess that he got more pleasure seeing Telford, Outram, Wilson and Provis take the credit for his ideas than taking the credit himself.
 Telford was a lifelong empiricist who shunned theory.
 His post-Jessop designs are best described as professional: safe, solid, cost effective, based on thorough surveying, proven techniques, good quality building materials and lessons learned from successes and failures of similar projects.
-Fair enough, but any of a dozen or more of Telford's contemporaries could have come up with similar or better designs.
+Fair enough, but a dozen or more of Telford's contemporaries could have come up with similar or better designs.
 It causes a problem here because of our definition of momentousness.

 Our two guidelines are that momentousness means lasting benefits and that everything useful will be invented and/or built by someone eventually.
 It is unhelpful to Telford.
 An engineer's momentousness is his intangible legacies and the brought forward benefits of his projects; i.e. how long it would have taken someone else to deliver the same benefits if that person had never lived.
 In the case of canals, viaducts, roads, harbours, and most of the bridges, there were plenty of architects and engineers who could have filled Telford's shoes, not least Jessop, Rennie or Outram.
 This means that Telford's brought forward benefits are modest, if anything.

-Telford does not seem to have cared about his intangible legacy, other than the ICE.
-He was too engrossed in his engineering projects.
+Telford was was too engrossed in his engineering projects and the ICE to have time for anything else.
 He once wrote to a friend that he did not even have time to read a newspaper, let alone get married.
-Apart from an autobiography written at the end of his life, his only known output is a few papers for the ICE and some poems.
+His only known publications were a few papers for the ICE, some poems and his autobiography.

 Telford's main intangible legacy therefore was the ICE.
 True enough, it is an important institution; the world's first representative body for engineers.
 He not only founded it, but ensured that it was active, embracive, supportive, interesting, well-attended and commercially stable.
 Glover argues that his enthusiasm was because he wanted to encourage young people to take up engineering as a profession.
 It seems to us that it was more like an elite private club.
 Most people would have considered its formation to be a worthy lifetime achievement.
 But Telford is not most people.
 It is a pretty modest sum of intangible achievements for someone of Telford's status.